Quickstart

 You have to add a payment method before you can create a dedicated cluster.

-To obtain the cloud region, API key, and project ID, refer to On Zilliz Cloud Console.
+You can find the cloud region, API key, and project ID on Zilliz Cloud console.
 If you prefer to create a free cluster on the Zilliz Cloud console, refer to Create Cluster.

 Once your cluster is running, you will be prompted with the cluster credentials for once.
 Download and save it in a safe place.
 You will need it to connect to your cluster later.